top of page

 To Think Realistically We must now Learn to Perceive Hidden Networks Everywhere

 To understand how the order around us is actually created and sustained, we must learn to perceive the activities and agency of self-directing networks.
 However, the self-organizing effects of their feedback driven relationships arise from concurrently interacting events, in which numerous actions influence each other simultaneously.
 Thus their activity is not fully identifiable as the separate parts and actions of their systems.
 It is not a predictable sequence of events but a continually changing constellation of interactions that become interdependent.
 That means we must now learn to think very differently about 'how the world actually works.'
-We reflexively think in terms of sequences of linear actions with predictable effects.
+Through our mechanistic modern worldview, we reflexively think in terms of sequences of linear actions with predictable effects.
 Now we must also think in terms of constellations of simultaneous interactions--from which emerge unpredictable network agency and its purposeful behaviors.
+That will require a new/next worldview.

-Thinking events as sequences versus as concurrently interacting constellations of feedback effects:
+Thinking events as sequences versus as concurrently interacting constellations of network feedback effects:

 (read more)